stobar93/stobar93/README.md

 👋 Hi, I’m Sebastian Tobar @stobar93

 + 👀 I’m a Full Stack Developer looking for my first IT job experiencie.
++ I have experience using PostgreSQL, Node.js, Express.js, React, Redux.
-I have 5 years of experiencie as an Industrial Engineer.
+Also, I've worked for almost 5 years as an Industrial Engineer.
 I like to integrate both careers to provide practical solutions to complex problems.

 + 🌱 I’m finishing the bootcamp at Henry.
 Also I like to take online courses to improve my tech and soft skills.
 Currently I am taking the Git and GitHub professional course on Platzi in order to fully understand the github flow so I can